Taizan Maezumi: Legacy and dharma successors

 To me, Maezumi's genius lay in his ability to see the buddhanature and also teaching potential in many different kinds of people.
 There are some Zen teachers who have no successors or maybe one or two.
 Maezumi was more the Tibetan style—scatter the seeds widely, some will grow and some will not.
 We won't know for several generations which of his successors have established lineages that will continue."

 His daughter Kirsten Mitsuyo Maezumi writes:

 He was not a good father, or a good husband to my mother, but he was an outstanding teacher with a love for the dharma and a vision of liberation that took precedence in all he did.

 As an adult, in my travels and own seeking, I hear testimonials to his awakened Buddha nature and hear and see the proof of it in the difference it has made for so many other gifted beings to step into their place as teachers and facilitators of peace and consciousness.

 It is a lineage spanning continents and decades and I am very proud of him.
 It is the best consolation I can have; seeing and hearing his students teach.

-Dharma heirs

-Maezumi Roshi gave Dharma transmission to the following individuals:
+Maezumi gave Dharma transmission to the following individuals: